Sourdough Cinnamon Rolls with Brown Butter Cream Cheese Frosting

 Add Cinnamon Sugar Filling

 Smear 2 TBS softened butter all over the surface of the rolled-out dough.
-I like to use my hands to spread it which is a little messy, but works!
 The butter will help the filling stick to the dough and won’t ooze out like melted butter does.

 Sprinkle the cinnamon sugar filling on top of the butter until the surface is covered in the brown sugar filling.
 Then, pat the sugar filling into the softened butter so it sticks.